appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 ## Auditor

 Auditors are responsible for verifying the consistency and correctness of the log, ensuring that the log behaves according to the expected protocol.
-Auditors can operate as standalone services or as part of another client role, such as a monitor or an STI-VS.
+Auditors can operate as standalone services or as part of another client role, such as a monitor or an VS.

 ### Auditor Functions